bertschl/bauder_cocktail_machine/README.md

 ***PASSWORD***: cocktail-machine

-This just so you can throw a wifi connection that the raspi knows, so you dont have to pen the case (yet again).
+This just so you can throw a wifi connection that the raspi knows, so you dont have to open the case (yet again).